A guide to astronomy travel

 - Planetarium app in night mode

-Choosing your travel scope
+Choosing your travel telescope

 The aeroplane-transportable travel scope is something of a Holy Grail among amateur astronomers, but there are some great options.